How to do an unedged manicure

 - manicure does not damage the surface and root marigold;

-True, there are several small drawbacks, for example, if the marigolds are very running, you have burrs, and you used to trim manicure, then the European manicure will be ideal only after 6-7 procedures.
-With burrs, you will still need to use tweezers.
+True, there are several small drawbacks, for example, if your nails are very neglected, you have hangnails, and you have trimmed them before manicure, then a European manicure will be ideal only after 6-7 procedures.
+If you have burrs, you will still need to use tweezers.

 European manicure is divided into three main types:

-- hot - before the manicure itself marigold it is required to be placed in a bath with oils;
+- hot – before the manicure itself marigolds needs to be placed in a bath with oils;

 - wet - the skin is softened with warm baths;

-- dry - the handles are not moistened with any liquid, and the cuticle is moved in a dry state.
+- dry - the hands are not moistened with any liquid, and the cuticle is moved in a dry state.

 Experts recommend doing wet unedged procedure, as it is the safest, easiest and most convenient.
-For her you will need: liquid for removing varnish, wooden sticks, a bath of water (adding there sea salt, various herbs and essential oils, you will make her much more efficiently), towel and napkins, buff for nail polishing, nail file, special liquid for softening the cuticle, cuticle oil, cream, strengthening varnish for nail, colored varnishes, gel varnishes and a variety of things for decoration.
+For it you will need: liquid for removing varnish, wooden sticks, a bath of water (adding sea salt, various herbs and essential oils, you will make it much more efficient), towel and napkins, buff for polishing nails, file, special liquid for softening cuticles, cuticle oil, cream, strengthening varnish for nails, colored varnishes, gel polishes and various things for decoration.

 Unedged manicure step by step

-You have already learned the positive and negative aspects of European manicure, what is necessary for it.
-Now you can proceed to step-by-step instructions on how best and in what sequence what to do.
+You have already learned the positive and negative sides of European manicure, what is necessary for it.
+Now you can move on to step-by-step instructions on how best to do what and in what order.

-- To begin with, the surface of the marigolds must be cleaned of any varnish.
+- First, the surface of the nails must be cleaned of any varnish coating.

-- Use a nail file to give all the nails the desired shape.
+- Using a nail file, give all nails the desired shape.

-- Further buff lightly polish the nail plates.
+- Next buff lightly sand the nail plates.

-- After making a warm bath with your favorite products and herbs, dip your hands into it for 6-7 minutes.
+- After making a warm bath with your favorite products and herbs, soak your hands in it for 6-7 minutes.

-- When the skin is steamed, you need to wipe your hands dry.
-And apply an emollient to the cuticle and skin near the nail plate.
-The composition of such a remedy is most often lactic and fruit acids.
+- When the skin has steamed, you need to wipe your hands dry.
+And apply the emollient to the cuticle and skin around the nail plate.
+This product most often contains lactic and fruit acids.
 You can replace it soda baths.

-- After holding the softener on the skin for a few minutes, you can wipe it off with a tissue.
-Heading towards the side rollers, gently move the cuticle with a wooden stick.
+- After keeping the softener on the skin for a few minutes, you can remove it with a napkin.
+Moving towards the side rollers, gently move the cuticle using a wooden stick.

-- After the procedure, it is necessary to rub a special oil into the cuticle with massage and gentle movements.
-Next, lubricate your hands with a nourishing cream.
+- After the procedure, you need to rub a special oil into the cuticle with massage and gentle movements.
+Next, lubricate your hands with nourishing cream.

-- Lightly sand the nails again buff...
-After that, you can apply any coating of your choice.
+- Lightly sand your nails again buff.
+After this, you can apply any coating you choose.

 The entire manicure session lasts about half an hour.
-For perfect pens, the procedure needs to be done a couple of times a week.
-If you do manicure on your own, it is better to wet and process your hands in turn, because it is much more convenient when the working hand is dry.
-It should be remembered that allergic reactions can occur to various manicure products, so first it is best to test all the components you have purchased.
+For perfect hands, the procedure must be performed a couple of times a week.
+If you do manicure independently, it is better to wet your hands and process them one by one, because it is much more convenient when the working hand is dry.
+It should be remembered that allergic reactions can occur to various manicure products, so it is best to first test all the components you purchase.

 Unedged manicure: video